leeoniya/uPlot/demos/lib/barChartPlugin.md

 Category labels come directly from `data[0]`. uPlot's ordinal scale assigns their numeric positions internally.
 The plugin converts X values to strings for display.
 Null entries become empty strings.
 The `setData` hook refreshes the displayed labels.
 Truncation does not change the original data or legend labels.

+## Bar values

+The **Show values** checkbox controls value labels without replacing the chart or data.
+The `createBarValues()` helper in `demos/lib/barValues.js` adapts the sizing logic from `bars-values-autosize.html`.
+It uses Arial at 10–25 CSS pixels and compact number formatting with up to three significant digits.

+Grouped values appear outside the bar ends.
+Stacked values appear inside their segments.
+Value stacks also show one accumulated total beyond the positive end and one beyond the negative end of each category stack.
+Totals come from native cumulative endpoints in `u._data`, not a separate summation.
+Percent stacks show segment shares from the native endpoints and baselines.
+They do not show totals.
+Hidden series do not contribute labels or totals.

+Font sizing reserves 20% of the bar thickness and a gap outside the bar ends.
+Inside and outside labels each use a common font size.
+Labels that cannot fit at the minimum size are omitted.
+Labels stay inside the plot.
+This feature does not expand explicit scale ranges or reserve additional layout space.

+The helper shares number formatters across charts and measures text lazily at 25 CSS pixels × DPR.
+It scales these metrics down for smaller labels without additional measurements.
+Ink placement is exact at the measurement size and approximate at smaller sizes.
+Different values with the same formatted text share one metric object.
+Text metrics survive data, size, and visibility changes.
+DPR changes clear the caches.
+Numeric lookups avoid repeated formatting and reset on data changes.
+Each cache holds at most 1,024 entries and clears when another entry exceeds this limit.
+A reusable flat geometry buffer receives the final rectangles from the bar pathbuilder.
+The helper does not allocate rectangle objects per draw.
+Zero-length segments contribute to totals without measurement of their inside labels.
+When values are disabled, the helper does not collect geometry or measure text.

 ## Bar hover